 Ever catch a violent, top-water-blasting SARDINE?
 Probably not, unless you’ve explored the Amazon.
 Apapá, (Pellona castelnaeana), also known as sardinata and as the Amazon pellona in the IGFA record book, is an exceptional, yet little-known migratory Amazon gamefish that strikes aggressively and fights like a miniature tarpon.
 A clupeid fish (think sardines, anchovies and herring), they average about 4 to 10-pounds, but can attain upwards of 16-pounds.
 Apapá look a bit like American shad, except that they’re way bigger and sport a brilliant golden holographic coloration.
 These 'golden freshwater sardines' typically reside in very specific rivers during the low water season and when found there will take both flies and lures with reckless abandon.
 During high water seasons, they will form gigantic migratory schools.
 Stumbling across such an aggregation of these fish can be an anglers dream.
 Apapá are extremely topwater oriented and actually prefer to take noisy surface flies and lures over subsurface alternatives.
 Zara spooks and popping-type surface baits are great for these scrappers.

 Fly casters have the best luck throwing 2/0 Gaine's-style poppers on an 8-weight rod spooled with a weight-forward floating line.
-The strike of an apapá is nearly as violent as that of the ferocious peacock bass, and once hooked, these fish run and jump repeatedly just like a saltwater, silver-sided tarpon.
+The strike of an apapá can be nearly as violent as that of the ferocious peacock bass, and once hooked, these fish run and jump repeatedly just like a gold-sided freshwater version of a tarpon.
 Because they are a schooling fish, once one is located, more strikes are sure to follow.
-Apapá have been somewhat difficult to encounter on organized fishing trips because of their transient habits, however, recent exploratory trips have enabled Acute Angling to establish a productive sportfishery for these great fighters.
-See our Variety Floating Bungalow Trip.
+Apapá can be difficult to encounter on organized fishing trips because of their transient habits, however, some of our recent exploratory trips have enabled Acute Angling to deliver the experience of tangling with these great fighters to its anglers.

-The family Clupeidae includes herring, sardines and shad.
-Although mostly a marine family, the Amazon has more than ten species of these freshwater adapted schooling fishes.
+The Order Clupeiformes includes herring, sardines and shad.
+Although mostly a marine Order, the Amazon has three families and many species of these freshwater adapted schooling fishes.
 Aggressively predatory apapá are the largest.
-These surface-oriented piscivores have a mouth structure reminiscent of the tarpon, designed perfectly for attacking small insectivorous Amazon fishes.
+These surface-oriented piscivores have a mouth structure reminiscent of the tarpon, designed perfectly for attacking small Amazon forage fishes.